merin86/planbrella/README.md

 [Milestones](https://github.com/merin86/planbrella/milestones) were linked to the project.

 The Kanban board was instrumental in tracking progress and managing tasks throughout this project.
 It facilitated planning and the addition of new features, ensuring that all tasks were organized and easily accessible.
 An additional section was created in the Kanban board with the heading "Wont Have".
-These features became overwhelming for this project and have therefore been placed under [Future Features](#future-features).
+These features became overwhelming for this project and have therefore been placed under [Future Features](#future-features)

 | **EPIC** | **ID #** | **User Story** | **Label** |
 |-------------|------------|---------------------|---------------------|